 Price: €15 (Free for visitors under the age of 18)

 Just between the Louvre and the Place de la Concorde, the spectacular Tuileries Garden opened to the public in 1667, and became a public park after the French Revolution.
 Be it spring or winter the garden is always mesmerizing and worth a walk.
-While colors, joy and green spreads through the gardens during spring, they wear a beautiful, barren and gloomy quilt during winters.
+While colours, joy and green spread through the gardens during spring, they wear a beautiful, barren and gloomy quilt during winters.

 After a tiring day, grab one of the free chairs and relax in the garden and plan your next head out as you munch on a creamy chocolate puffy eclair!

 Originally called the Salle des Capucines, The Palais Garnier was built from 1861 to 1875 for the Paris Opera.
 It gives you a great opportunity to discover the mythical sites and secret spaces of the Palais Garnier: the Bassin de la Pythie, the Grand Stairway and the Foyer de la Danse.
 The most famous opera house in the world, The Palais Garnier was used as the setting for Gaston Leroux’s 1910 novel The Phantom of the Opera.